Randy Krummenacher: Early life

 Krummenacher was born in Grüt, Zürich, Switzerland.

 125cc World Championship

-In 2007 he competed in Grand Prix motorcycle racing's 125cc category for the Red Bull KTM team.
+In 2007, Krummenacher competed in Grand Prix motorcycle racing's 125cc category for the Red Bull KTM team.

-On 10 June 2007 Krummenacher finished 3rd in the Catalan motorcycle Grand Prix, scoring his first podium.
+On 10 June 2007, Krummenacher finished 3rd in the Catalan motorcycle Grand Prix, scoring his first podium.

-On Monday 24 March 2008 Krummenacher was injured when he crashed his mountain bike while training on a snow-covered downhill run.
+On Monday 24 March 2008, Krummenacher was injured when he crashed his mountain bike while training on a snow-covered downhill run.
 Shortly afterward, he traveled to Jerez, Spain for the upcoming Spanish motorcycle Grand Prix where his injury was initially diagnosed as a bruised rib.
 On Friday 28 March 2008 Krummenacher was too ill to practice.
 He was subsequently taken to a hospital in Jerez where it was discovered that he had lost more than 3 liters of blood and he immediately underwent life-saving surgery to remove his ruptured spleen.
 In 2009, Krummenacher rode for the De Graaf Aprilia team, partnering Danny Webb.